lsst-sitcom/sitcomtn-163/index.md

 Multi-color red sequence members.
 From left to right we show the *g-i*, *r-i*, and *g-r* colors.
 ```

-When applying the color cuts to the  sample (within 0.5$^\circ$ of the BCG), we remove 873 galaxies and remain with 57803 galaxies.
+When applying all three color cuts to the sample (within 0.5$^\circ$ of the BCG), we remove 997 entries and remain with 57679 objects.

 ## Photo-Z Selection